Why is Comcast providing this Policy to me?

 What happens if I violate this Policy?

 Comcast reserves the right to immediately suspend or terminate your Service and terminate the Subscriber Agreement if you violate the terms of this Policy or the Subscriber Agreement.
 In all but the most severe cases, Comcast will contact you before taking these steps.
 Comcast will contact you to discuss the cause of the unusual calling patterns or other activity and will work with you to resolve it.
 If you change your use of the Service to comply with this Policy, then you can continue to use the Service under the current terms and policies that apply to it.
-If your use of the Service continues to violate this Policy after notice from Comcast, then you will be blocked from making any additional long distance calls and you will be sent a disconnection notice.
+If your use of the Service continues to violate this Policy after notice from Comcast, then your service will be suspended and you will be sent a disconnection notice.
 The notice will provide the time period during which the Service will remain partially active before being disconnected.
 During this period, you will be able to make local calls, including calls to reach 911 emergency services, you will be able to receive incoming calls, and you will be permitted to move your current telephone number(s) to a new service provider.
 The notice will also provide the date after which the Service will be fully terminated if you do not take prior action to move the telephone number to a new service provider.

 How does Comcast enforce this Policy?